orend/register/register.md

-Service Objects + No Rails Dependencies = Fastest Possible Tests
+Service Objects + No Rails Dependencies = Fastest Possible Test
 =============================================================

 **TL;DR:** Extract service objects and completely remove rails dependencies in tests to achieve the fastest possible test, but more importantly - a better design.
-Skip to [The Before and After](#[The Before and After]) section to see the discussed refactoring.
+Skip to [The Before and After](#the-before-and-after) section to see the final result of the refactoring.

 Starting With A Fat Controller
 --------------